 Here’s Why I Purchased These Planters………

-The ones I purchased are waste height so they make it so easy to fill the planter, plant the seeds, water and harvest.
+The ones I purchased are waist height so they make it so easy to fill the planter, plant the seeds, water and harvest.
 Therefore, no bending down is needed.
 I also love the watering system in these.
 They have a reservoir in the bottom and a plug on the side that I can pull out if too much water is logged in the soil.
 There’s a little leaf that pops up to tell you when your plants are low or have too much water.

 Mine are sitting on our back deck and I love the convenience of them.
 I literally just walk outside and pick whatever I need on a daily basis.
 I grow things that we eat a lot of.
 Tomatoes, beans and herbs.
 I even have flowers growing in one of my planters.
 I still have my big garden.
 Well, we are in the middle of doing a re-fresh of our garden area so, stay tuned for that.
 It’s going to be a fun project!